Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-Here we explore a generic particle-based model of a non-reciprocal system with short-ranged interactions, employing Brownian dynamics simulations to investigate the existence and stability of travelling steady states in the collective dynamics.
-The particle-based approach allows us to implement non-reciprocal interactions directly at the microscopic level, unlike in hydrodynamic models where non-reciprocal effects have to be included via coarse-graining which, except in a few cases \cite{sollich2022}, cannot be done exactly.
-We systematically vary the most relevant parameters that potentially influence travelling states, such as the diffusivity and density of the constituent particles, the aggregate state (gas, liquid, solid) of the mixture components, the degree of non-reciprocity, the degree of confinement and with it the effective spatial dimension.
-We identify the physical mechanisms that maintain or destroy travelling states, and find that the requirements for such states are met only in a relatively narrow region of the space of possible parameters, making these states quite difficult to find.
+Here we explore a generic particle-based model of a non-reciprocal system with short-ranged interactions, employing Brownian dynamics simulations to investigate the existence and stability of collective travelling states.
+The particle-based approach implements non-reciprocal interactions directly at the microscopic level, unlike in hydrodynamic models where non-reciprocal effects have to be included via coarse-graining which, with rare exceptions~\cite{sollich2022}, cannot be done exactly.
+We systematically vary the most relevant parameters that potentially influence travelling states, such as the diffusivity $D_0$ and density of the constituent particles $\rho$, the aggregate state (gas, liquid, solid) of the mixture components, the degree of non-reciprocity $\delta$, the degree of confinement and with it the effective spatial dimension.
+We identify the physical mechanisms that maintain or destroy travelling states, and find that the requirements for such states are met only in a narrow region of the parameter space.